Life Insurance with Brachial Palsy.

 Why do life insurance companies care if I have been diagnosed with Brachial Palsy or Erb’s Palsy?

 Now because in a lot of situations individuals who have been diagnosed with Brachial Palsy or Erb’s Palsy can and often will be able to qualify for a Preferred Plus rate, it makes sense to wonder why then would a life insurance company “care” if an individual has been diagnosed with this condition.

 We must first realize that while the terms Brachial Palsy or Erb’s Palsy (Brachial Plexus Birth Palsy) are often used interchangeably to describe a particular set of symptoms caused due to damage done to the brachial plexus, “how” this damage occurred will be what could become of interest to a life insurance company.

-In cases where an individual developed brachial palsy during the “birthing process” known as Erb’s Palsy, insurance companies are going to understand that this damaged occurred as no fault to the patient and will therefore probably not consider it a factor in determining what kind of “rate” an individual might be able to qualify for.
+In cases where an individual developed brachial palsy during the “birthing process” known as Erb’s Palsy, insurance companies are going to understand that this damage occurred as no fault to the patient.
+They will, therefore, probably not consider it a factor in determining what kind of “rate” an individual might be able to qualify for.